Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

 The following day, two more people tested positive.
 One was Sen. Ron Johnson (R-Wis.), who wasn’t at any of the White House events.
 The other was former New Jersey governor Chris Christie, who remains in the hospital.
 Christie was at the Barrett events and participated in debate prep Sept.
 27. But on the day of the debate, four days before his positive test, he’d tested negative.

-Again, that Ray attended this event doesn’t mean that he contracted the virus there, any more than it’s necessarily the case, based on what we know, that any of the events at the White House were necessarily ones at which people were infected.
+Again, that Ray attended this event doesn’t mean that he contracted the virus there, any more than it’s necessarily the case, based on what we know, that any of the events at the White House were the ones at which people were infected.
 It’s extremely unlikely that there were dozens of independent infections among people who work together at the same time, but it’s not impossible.

 This uncertainty, of course, is one reason that the administration is not enthusiastic about helping in a contact-tracing program.
 Without documenting who might have been exposed to the virus at the White House, there’s at least some deniability, however implausible.